turnbullpress/aom-rails/README.md

 ### Download Rails Application

-Download the rails application to Ubuntu 18.04 or CentOS 8 with any method you prefer, we are going to clone it with the following command:
+Download the Rails application to Ubuntu 18.04 or CentOS 8 with any method you prefer, we are going to clone it with the following command:

 ```
 git clone https://github.com/turnbullpress/aom-rails.git